-Make the work placement timetable available as it will help participants see what they will be doing each day.
+Where possible provide the placement timetable in advance, as it will help participants to see what they will be doing each day.
 A blank timetable for you to complete is available.

 3.2.
 Helping them to prepare

 It is important that you help those coming on placement to prepare.
 We suggest you send them a: